Santa Fe Community College logo

 Key Highlights

-• Rapid campus development, with a permanent facility beginning construction in 1984, funded by a $5 million bond.
+• Rapid campus development beginning in 1984, supported by a $5 million bond for its permanent facility.

-• Pioneered a dedicated sustainability program in 2005, demonstrating a commitment to environmental stewardship.
+• Pioneered a dedicated sustainability program in 2005, demonstrating a commitment to environmental education.

-• Led by President Becky Rowley since July 2019, bringing extensive experience in higher education leadership.
+• Led by President Dr. Becky Rowley since 2019, bringing extensive experience in community college leadership.

 Timeline